-- · summary of the claim;
+- summary of the claim;

-- · factual issues;
+- factual issues;

-- · preliminary or procedural arguments;
+- preliminary or procedural arguments;

 - merits;

 - relief sought;

-- · request for evidence production, if any;
+- request for evidence production, if any; and

-- · interest in attending a preliminary settlement hearing; and

-- · list of exhibits.
+- list of exhibits.

 All documents in support of the defence that already exist and are in the defendant's possession must be appended.